edoriggio/covid19-daily-newsletter/README.md

 ## Inspiration

 In a period as delicate as the one we are living in right now, being able to have the correct information is of fundamental importance.
 This is why we decided to create this project.
-We want to bring data and information to the user, not make him look through the whole internet, just to find that tiny piece of information he needs to know.
+We want to bring data and information to the user, not make them to look through the whole internet, just to find that tiny piece of information he needs to know.

 ## What it does